 Not long after I released my first book, I started doing book signings.
-They are a great way to hawk your new releases, and also to get exposure for yourself and generate buzz for your work.
+They are a great way to hawk your new releases, get exposure for yourself, and generate buzz for your work.
 However, I found there was little information about what to actually expect during them.
-I found plenty of resources about what to bring to them, how to sit or stand or pitch, but I could not find anything about the real interactions with people I could expect, and being the socially awkward person that I am, that was the information I most needed.
+I found plenty of resources about what to bring to them, how to sit or stand or pitch, but I could not find anything about the real interactions with people I could expect, and being the socially awkward person I am, that was the information I most needed.
 So having completed (or maybe survived) my first dozen or so book signings, I thought I would share some general observations.
 Perhaps it will help someone find the information that I couldn’t before my first signing, and maybe it will give some veteran book-signers a laugh.
 So, in no particular order, here are some observations from behind the book-signing table.

 1) Many people will be too lazy to even glance at the back of the book.
 This was one thing I did not realize, so when people started coming up and asking me, “What’s this about?”
 I fumbled for a good synopsis I could deliver quickly and naturally.
-So, be sure to have a well-practiced summary you can pitch in under 20 seconds.
+Be sure to have a well-practiced summary you can pitch in under 20 seconds.
 30 seconds is when most people will start to give you that glazed fish-eye look, so keep it short, simple, and try not to let it sound too rehearsed.

 2) See what people like, and tailor your pitch to fit.
 My usual tactic is to talk to passing people and say, “Hi!
 Do you like fantasy?”
 If they say no, I don’t bother them any more.
 If they say yes, I’ll usually ask what kind of fantasy is their favorite.
 I’m pretty well-read in the fantasy genre, so I try to draw parallels between my book and the ones they say they like.
 I find this to be a very successful tactic, because it’s both a sales pitch and a conversation, so it encourages them to linger and look over my table.

 3) Some people will be a little too chatty and sometimes about nothing to do with anything you’re selling.
 Occasionally, I will have people talk to me just because I am there, and since I’m tending my table, I can’t escape.
 I’ve had people stand at my table for 20-some minutes to tell me about everything from sports, their phone, the trouble in the Middle East, to (my personal favorite) the local cicada population.
 Try to be polite, but be aware the longer they stand there, the more likely it is they are keeping potential buyers away.
 I notice a lot of people look at my table with interest but will not approach if there is someone else there actively talking to me.
+Be polite, but if they’re not talking about your work, try to find some other business to take care of that will encourage them to move on, such as checking your inventory or needing to answer a (possibly fake) phone call.

 5) What age range?
 If you write anything other than adult books, be prepared to give an age range for your book, because you will be asked many times.
 I tell people mine are for 12+ unless the child is an advanced reader.
 I often ask the parent if the child has read Harry Potter, and if yes, then they could probably handle the reading level of my book.
 So, try to have an age in mind, and something on a similar reading level the parent might be familiar with.

 6) People will ask very personal questions.
 How are your sales?
 How much did it cost to do this?
 How much have you made?
 For the sales question, I usually just answer, “can’t complain.”
 As far as I’m concerned, no one needs to know my sales numbers or my profits but me.
 Not until I can brag about one million copies sold or something.
 Anything short of that probably won’t impress people, so there is no reason to share.
-For the cost, I’ll answer that honestly, since putting out a book really doesn’t cost me anything other than the time to prepare it.
+For the cost, I’ll answer that honestly, since putting out a book through Createspace really doesn’t cost me anything other than the time to prepare it.
 I can pay for extra services, and I occasionally do, but that’s another thing that’s not the average passerby’s business.
 Be polite, but respect your own privacy.

 8) How long did it take you to write it?
 I feel like for a lot of authors– myself included– this is a difficult question to answer, because many of us spend our whole lives working on our craft, and go through multiple drafts/total re-writes/revisions of any given book.
 Sometimes I still fumble with this question because the first version of my first novel was written as a short story when I was 8, the first novel version of it when I was 14, and then I re-wrote it from scratch twice between age 16 and 22, so I honestly have no idea “how long” it took me to “write” it.
 I usually just tell people the series has been a work in progress for most of my life.

 9) People will ask if (or assume) it’s free.
 I find this to be especially true in libraries.
 People will occasionally pick it up, look over it and then try to walk away.
 Many of these people will act surprised or indignant when I ask them to pay for it.
+Make sure to keep a close eye on your wares.

 10) People will be surprised to know that you wrote it, especially if you are young like I am.
 Many people mistake me for an employee of the venue, a representative of a publishing house, or just some random person sitting in the lobby for a rest.
 When I tell them I’m the author, they’re stunned.
 Even with a large sign on my table that says “Visiting Author” many people still don’t realize it’s me until I tell them.
 So, make sure the people you talk to know who you are.